Tuesday, September 20, 2011

 HEAD-GEAR

 Buffalo is brilliantly autumnal and jobless and when the sun sets its like a hole-punch.
 Days are spent at a local coffee-shop that constantly reminds me that it is not the Hungarian Pastry shop.
-I have been watching reruns of Law & Order and they always place the scenes in actual shops in recognizable intersections in the city, so now I feel free to drop the names of my favorite places in my writing.
+In the old episodes of Law & Order they place the scenes in actual shops in recognizable intersections in the city, so now I feel free to drop the names of my favorite places in my writing.
 I like to think it also proves that I am real.

 Ideas about routes and streets and places have been blowing off steam around the corner and I'm starting to round them up from off the bathroom floor.
 I think they are all just sleeping but some of them look like they might be dead.
-They are blueish and don't move when I poke them with a stick.
+They are blueish and don't move when I poke them.

 These are ideas about places I've had and emphasizing that I feel displaced from them and probably replaced by another introverted foreigner who wanders the streets and befriends cafe waiters.
 They are an easy target because they always work in the same place and I always know where to find them, and I have never been one so I can't gauge how creepy it is.
 The recent place where I used to take up space is still there, maybe two sizes too small for me now.